14 Small Bedroom Ideas to Make Your Space Feel Bigger Than It Really Is

 12. Decorate with Soft Edges

 When decorating a small bedroom, go for furniture with rounded edges.
 It will take up less floor space and help widen walkways.
-Half-circle nightstands and rounded ottomans with hidden storage compartments are ideal for small bedroom decor.
+Half-circle nightstands and round ottomans with hidden storage compartments are ideal for small bedroom decor.

 13. Make a Statement on Bedroom Walls